 Ph.D., Yale University, 2019

-Danielle Norcini received her Ph.D. from the Wright Laboratory at Yale University in particle/nuclear physics.
-She helped lead the R&D and construction of the PROSPECT detector to measure neutrinos at very short distances from a nuclear reactor in a challenging background environment.
+Danielle Norcini received her Ph.D. from the Wright Laboratory at Yale University.
+She helped lead the R&D and construction of the PROSPECT detector to measure neutrinos at very short distances from the High Flux Isotope Reactor in Oak Ridge, TN.
 Her thesis details a search for sterile neutrino oscillations and the world-leading measurement of the uranium-235 antineutrino energy spectrum.
-As a KICP and Grainger fellow, she plans to develop instruments to measure astrophysical neutrinos and other cosmic particles, probing fundamental physics and cosmology.
+As a KICP and Grainger fellow, she is developing low-threshold detectors to search for dark matter and measure neutrino properties.

 KICP Highlights & News